Long Term USCutter 14 Inch Vinyl Cutter Review

 You just need to handle it with normal care.
 You can’t beat on it.
 It won’t take being run for hours each day 6 days a week.
 However, this cutter will more than handle normal use.
 It will even take some, ahem, not so normal handling.

 We’ve had some mishaps along the way on our vinyl cutting journey.
 The vast majority of them have been our fault.
-I’m ashamed to admit we’ve allowed vinyl to get jammed up and stall the carriage two or three times over the years.
+I’m ashamed to admit we’ve allowed vinyl to get jammed up and stall the carriage more than a few times over the years.
 It usually happens when someone wasn’t paying attention and positioned the pinch rollers improperly.
 That usually occurs when cutting close to the edge on cheap vinyl.
 If the edge of the vinyl curls up just enough, the blade holder can grab it as it whizzes by.
 It doesn’t end pretty.

 We’ve done it more than once and it is always quite terrifying and dramatic.
 The result is usually the carriage bunching up a handful of vinyl before slamming to a loud, abrupt and jarring halt that stalls cutting.
 That is only half of the terrifying part.